MCV-2022-M1-Project/Team2/README.md

 - imutils
 - argparse
 - collections
+- pickle

 ## Run
 Start the project running the following:
 ```
 python ./search.py -d (folder of the database) -i (path to store indexs) -q (folder of the first query) -b (folder of the second query)
+        -t (Path to the test query)  -m (path to store the masks)
 ```
 ### Parameters
 -d: Path to the folder of the database